ethereum/go-ethereum/simulations/token_test/README.md

 then run `node calltx.js`

+(TODO: trigger the `calltx.js` function in the `deploy.js` file immediately)

 ## TEST GREETERS / contract to contract txes

-First run `deploy_greeter_contracts.js`
+First run `node deploy_greeter_contracts.js`

-this will log the address of the greeter and proxygreeter contracts.
-You'll need to set the env variables:
+this will log the address of the greeter and proxygreeter contracts and run various transactions on the contracts.

+To re-run transactions on these contracts you'll need to set the env variables, using the addresses logged during the `node deploy_greeter_contracts.js` process:

 ```
 export GREETER=<greeter_address>